 Taking the First Steps

 Starting an apprenticeship may seem daunting, but resources and support are available to help make the journey smoother.
-There are organisations that assist women in navigating the process and finding the right employer, such as VERTO and CareerGate.
+Organisations such as VERTO’s CareerGate, The Lady Tradies, and Women in Trades (NZ) assist women in navigating the process and finding the right employer.

 Building a Support Network

 A strong support network can make all the difference to new female tradies.
-Partners, families, and mentors play a vital role in helping women succeed in their apprenticeships.
+Partners, families, and mentors are vital in helping women succeed in their apprenticeships.
 Finding employers who recognise talent regardless of gender is key to thriving in the industry.

 Sharing Your Story

-As lady tradies, your stories are powerful agents of change.
+As female tradies, your stories are powerful agents of change.
 By sharing experiences with others, whether in schools, the media, or on social platforms, you're breaking down barriers and paving the way for the next generation of lady tradies.
 Don't hesitate to reach out to industry professionals for advice and insight – you'll often find enthusiastic mentors ready to share their knowledge.
+TAFE Queensland’s Women in Trades campaign has its fair share of trailblazers, women from all walks of life thriving in their chosen trade.

-Don’t be disheartened at the relatively small amount of lady tradies out there today, either!
+Don’t be disheartened at the relatively small number of female tradies today, either!
 The ones who do exist are bucking trends and finding success, just like you can with enough care and dedication.
+There are more stories than ever of female tradies finding their passion and support through the process.
+Female apprentices of all ages are finding their careers and making an impact in the industry as they do it.

 The path to equality in the trades is being forged by the determination and dedication of women.
 Every challenge overcome, every stereotype shattered, contributes to a brighter, more inclusive future.
 As we challenge outdated perceptions, celebrate accomplishments, and share experiences, we're shaping an industry where everyone has a place – regardless of gender.